 - SCRS Generally, all employees of covered employers are required to participate in and contribute to the system as a condition of employment.
 This plan covers general employees and teachers and individuals newly elected to the South Carolina General Assembly beginning with the November 2012 general election.
 An employee member of the system with an effective date of membership prior to July 1, 2012, is a Class Two member.
-An employee member of the system with an effective date of membership on or after July 1, 2012, is a Class Three member. - State ORP As an alternative to membership in SCRS, newly hired state, public school, and higher education employees and individuals newly elected to the S.C.
-General Assembly beginning with the November 2012 general election have the option to participate in the State ORP.
-PEBA assumes no liability for State ORP benefits.
-Rather, the benefits are the liability of the four third party record keepers.
-For this reason, State ORP assets are not part of the retirement systems' trust funds for financial statement purposes.
+An employee member of the system with an effective date of membership on or after July 1, 2012, is a Class Three member. - State ORP As an alternative to membership in SCRS, certain newly hired state, public school, and higher education employees and individuals first elected to the S.C.
+General Assembly at or after the November 2012 general election have the option to participate in the State ORP.
 Contributions to the State ORP are at the same rates as SCRS.
-A direct remittance is required from the employer to the member's account with the ORP vendor for the employee contribution and a portion of the remaining portion of the employer contribution and an incidental death benefit contribution, if applicable, which is retained by SCRS.
+A direct remittance is required from the employer to the member's account with the ORP service provider for the employee contribution and a portion of the employer contribution (5 percent).
+A direct remittance is also required to SCRS for the remaining portion of the employer contribution and an incidental death benefit contribution, if applicable, which is retained by SCRS.